ey242/KiVA/README.md

 ```

 #### KiVA-compositionality
 This benchmark combines various transformation domains of KiVA to test compositionality.
+The user can specify the parameters of color, rotation, number, size and reflection in the following code:
 ```
 python Transformations-KiVA-compositionality.py \
     --input_directory <input_dir> \